pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

 # Install Prisma Scanner

 >**Note** This integration is in Alpha, which means that it is still in active
->development by the Tanzu Practices Global Tech Team and may be subject to
+>development by the Tanzu Practices Global Tech Team and might be subject to
 >change at any point.
-Users may encounter unexpected behavior.
-VMware would like
+Users might encounter unexpected behavior.
->to hear your feedback if you use this integration.

 ## Relocate images to a registry